-Ever since Alberto Fernández, the left leaning leader took over the outlook has only worsened.
+Ever since Alberto Fernández, the left-leaning leader took over the outlook has only worsened.
 Argentina nearly defaulted on its sovereign debt, and the IMF stepped in.
 All of those daunting news coupled with the double-digit inflation that has progressively increased since 2014.
 Argentina will continue to face high inflation in the short to medium-term.

 The negative outlook on the country does not deter me from trying to find underpriced stocks.
 There are several interesting businesses in Argentina whose stocks have plummeted and offer both value and growth.
 What is important to address here is the fact that the challenging economic situation the country faces, makes it difficult to invest in some industries.

 Gross Margins have remained above 50%, and although the operating margin has decreased in the last few years, it still remains above 10%.
-The decline in margins can be partially attributed to the high inflation rate that forces TEO to constantly increase their prices.
+The decline in margins can be partially attributed to the high inflation rate that forces Telecom Argentina to constantly increase its prices.
 This also makes it look as though the company is experiencing high growth.

 So that it doesn’t lose value to inflation.
-It wouldn’t be a good option for the company to hold a lot of cash denominated in ARS, and the capex requirements to prepare the 5G infrastructure force the management to deploy funds very fast.
-As of this writing TEO has an operational 5G network in Buenos Aires and Rosario.
+It wouldn’t be a good option for the company to hold a lot of cash denominated in ARS, and the CAPEX requirements to prepare the 5G infrastructure force the management to deploy funds very fast.
+As of this writing, Telecom Argentina has an operational 5G network in Buenos Aires and Rosario.

 Shares are trading at ~$5.5, the book value of each share is ~$9.55, meaning a price-to-book of 0.6.
 Current price-to-earnings seems high at over 18, although forward price-to-earnings is considerably lower.

 With a market cap of ~$2.4B, the stock has a price-to-sales of 0.95.
-If the margins stabilize at over 10%, it should be able to provide investors with a +10% return over the long-term.
+If the margins stabilize at over 10%, it should be able to provide investors with a +10% return over the long term.

-Free cash flow generation may also improve, given that capex has been high in the recent past attributed to 5G.
+Free cash flow generation may also improve, given that CAPEX has been high in the recent past attributed to 5G.
 Once the infrastructure is in place it will dramatically be reduced.
 It trades at a P/CF of 2.78x.
 EV/EBITDA is currently under 4, which signals an undervaluation.
 For 2020 free cash flow is expected around $410M.
-Given the current valuation the P/FCF is ~5.8x.
+Given the current valuation, the P/FCF is ~5.8x.

 Once the economic situation in Argentina returns to normal.
 The shares should see a considerable appreciation in price.
-Bare in mind that the telecommunication industry is in itself defensive.
+Bear in mind that the telecommunication industry is in itself defensive.
 No matter how bad the situation looks - Argentinians will need to make calls and use the internet.

 One of the few reasons that could drive growth is the 5G network.
 As soon as the infrastructure is in place, TEO will be able to charge a small percentage of its consumers a higher price for the 5G service.
-Currently it does not cover the whole country, but eventually 5G will spread.
+Currently, it does not cover the whole country, but eventually, 5G will spread.